VIP Breakfast Event (London)

-The key decision-makers for these type of services are from the business side, predominantly compliance & Anti-money Laundering (AML) professionals; Chief Compliance Officers (CCO), MLROs, and VP/Director of Compliance & AML.
-To get the calibre of attendees we wanted, high-ranking Compliance Officers, I decided the company should host a high-end, half-day event tailoring to their goals:
+The key decision-makers for these types of services are from the business side, predominantly compliance & Anti-money Laundering (AML) professionals; Chief Compliance Officers (CCO), MLROs, and VP/Director of Compliance & AML.
+To get the caliber of attendees we wanted, high-ranking Compliance Officers, I decided the company should host a high-end, half-day event tailoring to their goals:

 Network with like-minded peers and make meaningful industry connections